PaigeGP/Final_Project/session.md

 # Layer 5 - The Session Layer

 The Session Layer maintains the connection between two communicating devices, defining the duration of their interaction known as a session.
 It ensures the session remains active to facilitate the transmission of all essential data before closing to conserve resources.
-Also, it establishes checkpoints to allow resumption from specific points in case of interruptions during data transfer, preventing the need to restart the entire process.
+Also, it establishes checkpoints to allow data transfer to resume from specific points in case of interruptions, preventing the need to restart the entire process.